the-other-mariana/express-truffle-dapp/README.md

 ![alt text](https://github.com/the-other-mariana/express-truffle-dapp/blob/master/screen_caps/main-mariana.png?raw=true)<br />

-Here, you can choose to see the Transaction Information by clicking on `Auth` button.
+Here, you can choose to see the Transaction Information by clicking on `Audit` button.
 This will take you to the following page, which shows the corresponding user registration information that was stored when the blockchain added the user.<br />

 ![alt text](https://github.com/the-other-mariana/express-truffle-dapp/blob/master/screen_caps/audit-mariana.png?raw=true)<br />